UiL-OTS-labs-backoffice/parportser/README.md

 # ./load.sh /dev/ttyUSB0
 ```

+(Note that load.sh shamelessly claims `/dev/parport0` for itself, so it will probably fail if the computer already has a real parallel port)

 `test.zp` is a minimal zep script based on the latency-test repo, it should run fine:

 ![](demo.jpg)